git-vinit/myself/README.md

 6) My AI Portfolio-

-its include the stock price prediction, face detection, spam detection, image to text converter, wheather forecasting using api all this is done with flask framework.
+Its include the stock price prediction, face detection, spam detection, image to text converter, wheather forecasting using api all this is done with flask framework.

 CERTIFICATIONS: